nescalas/northeast-scala-symposium/README.md

     $ git remote add heroku git@heroku.com:nescala.git

-You also need to ensure that the app has the `heroku/scala` and `heroku/ruby` buildpacks installed, but that should carry over from previous years.
+You also need to ensure that the app has the `heroku/ruby` and `heroku/scala` buildpacks installed, in that order, but that should carry over from previous years.

 ### Deploying